themhz/themhz-phpsharepilot/readme.md

 Introduction
 ---
+*Share Pilot is a Social Media Post Management System (SMPMS).
+It enables you to share your posts across various channels on social media.
+With Share Pilot, you can schedule your posts for consistent and timely distribution across your social media platforms.
+Additionally, it allows you to maintain a history of your posts and manage their lifecycle effectively.*

-*You can create several channels in your social medias.
-For example if you have many pages in facebook, you can create separate schedule posts for those channels.
+*With Share Pilot, you can create multiple channels across your social media platforms.
+For instance, if you have several Facebook pages, Share Pilot allows you to set up separate schedules for posts on each channel.
+The system supports collaboration, enabling you to add multiple users to work on campaigns together.
-You can add many users to work with campaigns.
-You can add more social media channels or extend the script as you please in order to solve your issues.
-The script uses a simple php framework with a very simple ORM.
-It uses php 8+ and mysql.
-You can install it on your server and use it even if you have wordpress or joomla or any other framework.
-You seemply need to provide the links that are to be shared and posted in the social media.*
+You have the flexibility to add more social media channels or customize the script to meet your specific needs.
+Share Pilot is built on a simple PHP framework and utilizes an easy-to-understand ORM.
+It's compatible with PHP 8+ and MySQL, ensuring a broad range of usability.
+The installation process is straightforward, allowing you to integrate it with your server, whether you're using WordPress, Joomla, or any other framework.
+To get started, all you need to do is provide the links that you wish to share and post on social media.
+Share Pilot takes care of the rest, streamlining your social media management.*

 Features
 --